syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 ---
 title: Create a simple Word document in Java | Syncfusion
-description: This section illustrate how to create a new Word document from scratch in Java using Syncfusion Java Word library (Essential DocIO)
+description: This section illustrates how to create a new Word document from scratch in Java using the Syncfusion Java Word library (Essential DocIO).
 platform: java-file-formats
 control: Word Library
 documentation: UG